agenium-scale/nsimd/README.md

 might incur an optimization penalty.

 The use of `nsimd::pack` may not be portable to ARM SVE and therefore must be included manually.
-ARM SVE registers can only be stored in sizeless strucs (`__sizeless_struct`).
+ARM SVE registers can only be stored in sizeless structs (`__sizeless_struct`).
 This feature (as of 2019/04/05) is only supported by the ARM compiler.
 We do not know whether other compilers will use the same keyword or paradigm to support SVE intrinsics.